NACLab/ngc-learn/docs/tutorials/model_basics/evolving_synapses.md

 two cell components connected with a synaptic cable component, to incorporate a basic a two-factor Hebbian adjustment process.

-## Adding a Learnable Synapses to a Multi-Component System
+## Adding a Learnable Synapse to a Multi-Component System

 Let us start by building a controller similar to previous lessons with the one exception that now we will trigger the synaptic connection between `a` and `b`